NISP-GmbH/DCV-Installer/README.md

 - tail.txt: if main.sh does not exit with any exit code, the tail.txt code will be executed
 - library.sh: where all bash functions live

-After any customization, you can use create_end_user_script.sh script to create your customized DCV_Session_Manager_Installer.sh installer.
+After any customization, you can use create_end_user_script.sh script to create your customized DCV_Installer.sh installer.